postsharp/Metalama.Samples/examples/log/log-3/README.md

 [!metalama-project-buttons .]

-So far, our logging aspect writes messages that include _constant_ text and _compile-time_ expressions.
-Let's now add the values of parameters and the method return value.
+Up until now, our logging aspect writes messages that include _constant_ text and _compile-time_ expressions.
+Let's now introduce the values of parameters and the method return value.

-Including parameter values in traces is important because it provides essential context to help developers understand the application's state during execution.
-Parameter values give insights into how data flows through the system, allowing developers to identify potential issues more efficiently.
-By having this contextual information, developers can more easily diagnose and debug problems, reducing the time spent recreating issues and tracing through code paths, ultimately resulting in a more stable and reliable application.
+It's important to include parameter values in traces because they offer valuable context to help developers comprehend the application's state during execution.
+With this contextual information, you can diagnose and debug problems more easily, decreasing the time spent recreating issues and tracing through code paths, resulting in a more stable and reliable application.

-Here is the code transformed by the new aspect:
+The code with the transformation from the new aspect can be seen below:

 [!metalama-compare Calculator.cs ]

 > [!WARNING]
-> Including sensitive information (e.g., user credentials, personal data, etc.) in logs can pose a security risk.
-Be cautious when adding parameter values to logs and avoid exposing sensitive data.
+> Adding sensitive information such as user credentials, personal data, etc., to logs can pose a security risk.
+Exercise caution when adding parameter values to logs and avoid exposing sensitive data.
 > To remove sensitive information from the logs, see <xref:sample-log-7>

 ## Implementation

-The aspect at work is the following:
+The aspect is as follows:

 [!metalama-file LogAttribute.cs]

-As you can see, the aspect's code is much more difficult.
+As you can see, the aspect's code is much more complex.

-To create an interpolated string from an aspect, the most straightforward approach is to use the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> class, and to add literal parts, known at compile time and constant at run time, and run-time expressions, unknown at compile time.
+The most straightforward approach to establish an interpolated string from an aspect is to use the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> class and to add literal parts, known at compile time and constant at run time, and run-time expressions, unknown at compile time.

-The `BuildInterpolatedString` method of the aspect class is responsible for creating the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder>.
-Note that `BuildInterpolatedString` is _not_ a template method.
-It is a method that is wholly executed at compile time.
-It has an `includeOutParameters` parameter that determines whether the values of the `out` parameters are available at the point where the interpolated string is used.
+The `BuildInterpolatedString` method of the aspect class is responsible for constructing the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder>.
+Please note that `BuildInterpolatedString` is _not_ a template method.
+It is a method that executes entirely at compile time.
+It has an `includeOutParameters` parameter that determines if the values of the `out` parameters are available when the interpolated string is in use.

-* First, `BuildInterpolatedString` appends the name of the current type and method using the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder.AddText*> method.
+* Firstly, `BuildInterpolatedString` appends the name of the current type and method using the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder.AddText*> method.
 Then, it iterates through the collection of parameters of the current method.
-This collection is available on the `meta.Target.Parameters` expression.
+This collection is available on the expression `meta.Target.Parameters`.

-* In the `foreach` loop, the `BuildInterpolatedString` method checks if the parameter is `out`.
-If the `includeOutParameters` parameter is `false`, the method appends a constant text.
-But if the parameter can be read, the method appends an expression using the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder.AddExpression*> method.
+* In the `foreach` loop, `BuildInterpolatedString` method checks if the parameter is `out`.
+If `includeOutParameters` parameter is `false`, the method appends a constant text.
+However, if the parameter can be read, the method adds an expression using the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder.AddExpression*> method.

-Let's now look at the `OverrideMethod` method.
-As in previous examples, this method is a template containing both run-time and compile-time code.
+Below is the `OverrideMethod` method.
+As with previous examples, this method is a template containing both run-time and compile-time code.

-* First, `OverrideMethod` calls `BuildInterpolatedString` to get the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder>.
-Note that the interpolated string built by `BuildInterpolatedString` only includes the name and parameters of the method.
-We still want to append more information to these strings, such as the text `started`, `succeeded`, `returned` or `failed`.
+* Firstly, `OverrideMethod` calls `BuildInterpolatedString` to get the <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder>.
+Note that the interpolated string created by `BuildInterpolatedString` only includes the name and parameters of the method.
+We still want to append more information to the strings, such as the text `started`, `succeeded`, `returned` or `failed`.

 * <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> is a compile-time object.
 To generate the interpolated string from it, we call the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilderExtensions.ToValue*> method.
 To be precise, the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilderExtensions.ToValue*> method does not generate an interpolated string but returns a run-time object of `dynamic` type representing the interpolated string.

-* Note that `BuildInterpolatedString` writes a different message when the method is `void` than when it returns a value.
+* Please note that `BuildInterpolatedString` writes a different message when the method is `void` than when it returns a value.
 We implement this choice with the `if` in the method.
-Because the `if` condition, `meta.Target.Method.ReturnType.Is( typeof(void) )`, is a compile-time expression, Metalama interprets the whole `if` at compile time.
-Notice that the compile-time has a particular background color.
+As the `if` condition `meta.Target.Method.ReturnType.Is(typeof(void))` is a compile-time expression, Metalama interprets the entire `if` at compile time.
+Notice the specific background color of the compile-time.

 > [!div class="see-also"]
 > <xref:Metalama.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder>
 > <xref:template-compile-time>
 > <xref:template-dynamic-code>